BouyguesTelecom/trilogy/packages/styles/README.md

 ## CDN

-For a faster setup, you can utilize the JSDelivr CDN to include Trilogy Design System's CSS and JavaScript files directly in your project's HTML:
+For a faster setup, you can utilize the JSDelivr CDN to include Trilogy Design System's CSS directly in your project's HTML:

 ```html
 <!-- ... -->